PLAYBILL VAULT'S Today in Theatre History: JULY 13

 By David Gewirtzman

 1940 Actor Patrick Stewart is born today.
-Stewart, a Shakespearean-trained actor, will appear on Broadway in his solo production of A Christmas Carol, in the Public Theater production of The Tempest, first staged in Central Park and in Arthur Miller's The Ride Down Mt.
+A Shakespearean-trained actor, Stewart's Broadway appearances will include a solo production of A Christmas Carol, William Shakespeare's The Tempest and Macbeth, and Arthur Miller's The Ride Down Mt.
 Morgan.
 Stewart is known to television and film audiences around the world as Capt.
 Picard from the popular 1990s television series "Star Trek: The Next Generation" and several "Star Trek" films.

 1977 A massive power failure blacks out New York City around 9:30 PM, halting the second acts of many Broadway shows.
 Power will be restored the following morning, neighborhood by neighborhood, but that will not be enough to save the July 14 evening attendance numbers from decreasing so sharply, many brokers will sell tickets for that night at face value.

 1999 Scottish playwright Sharman Macdonald's The Brave begins performances at Off-Broadway's Atlantic Theatre.
 The play about a Scottish housewife who, on a trip to North Africa to reunite with her estranged sister, kills a Muslim man who attempted to rape her.
 The production is helmed by Dave Mowers.

 2000 Cousins Robbie and Steve Fox premiere their new musical The Gift at the Tiffany Theatre in Hollywood, California.
 The show, about five thirtysomething guys who face their own mortality when an exotic dancer at a bachelor party brings an unexpected gift, is directed by Andy Fickman.
 The cast features Alicia Witt, Robert Torti, James Barbour and Burke Moses.